provotum/provotum-mixnet/bc-node/README.md

 ```bash
 cargo +nightly-2020-10-06 build --features runtime-benchmarks
 ```

+**Note:** To produce results that closely resemble the production environment, make sure to use the flag `--release`.
+Please, be aware that this will increase the compilation time.
+Also, the binary will end up inside `./target/release` and not `./target/debug`.

 Navigate back to the folder: `bc-node`.
 1. To list all existing commands of the `pallet-mixnet` crate run the following command: